Showing posts with label Museum Week. Show all posts

 MuseumWeek

 Since 2014 MuseumWeek has grown to include over 60,000 participants from 100+ countries.
-It has has become the first virtual, worldwide cultural event on Facebook, Instagram, Twitter, Weibo, WeChat and VKontakte.
+It has become the first virtual, worldwide cultural event on Facebook, Instagram, Twitter, Weibo, WeChat and VKontakte.

 MuseumWeek is an annual offline and online event based on the mechanism 7 days, 7 topics, 7 hashtags.